Master of Science in Biomedical Informatics

 Frequently Asked Questions

-Find frequently asked questions about the Biomedical Informatics program below.
-Please contact the BMI team if you don't find the information you're seeking.
+Find frequently asked questions about the master's in bioinformatics program below.
+Please contact our admissions team if you don't find the information you're seeking.

 Should I schedule a meeting or call as a part of the application process?